Best Day Trips from Florence to Siena, Italy

 This is Saturnia Hot Springs in Tuscany!!
 And virtually the only way to reach it is by renting a car…

-But if you only want to visit Siena for a day, like I did: take a group tour.
-Options you can book online are: Walks of Italy (recommended by Rick Steves), Ciao Florence (the company I used), & Viator.
+But if you want to visit Siena for just a day, like I did: take a group tour.
+Options to book online are: Walks of Italy (recommended by Rick Steves), Ciao Florence (the company I used), & Viator.
 I booked Ciao Florence’s day trip to Siena, San Gimignano, & Monteriggioni, which included a wine tasting ~ for 55 Euros.
-You’d pay at least that much to rent a car, & this way: you don’t need to worry about parking, directions, or drinking & driving!
+You’d pay at least that much to rent a car, & this way: you don’t need to worry about parking, directions…or drinking & driving!

 Best Day Trips from Florence to Siena, Italy, Girl Who Travels the World